Telegraph Fire (2008): Background

 The Telegraph Fire was one of 6,255 wildfires which burned a total of 1593690 acres during California's 2008 wildfire season, more than double the five-year average of 757986 acres.

 The Telegraph Fire burn area had seen no recorded wildfires in the roughly 100 years prior to the fire, which became a contributing factor to the fire's ferocity.
 The inaccessible terrain of the fire area also made the suppression effort difficult.

 Cause

 The Telegraph Fire ignited at about 3:15 p.m.
 PDT on Friday, July 25, 2008.
-A local resident was plinking with two companions, having chosen an area on BLM land in Sherlock Creek Canyon near the creek's junction with the Merced River northeast of Mariposa, near the junction of Sherlock Road and Telegraph Road.
+A local resident was plinking with two companions on BLM land in Sherlock Creek Canyon by its junction with the Merced River northeast of Mariposa, near the intersection of Sherlock Road and Telegraph Road.
 He used a .30-caliber rifle and steel-jacketed ammunition—banned in some areas for the fire hazard it can pose.
 During shooting, a bullet struck a rock and sparked the initial fire.
 The three people told investigators that they attempted to pour water on the fire, but were unsuccessful.
 The California Department of Forestry and Fire Protection (Cal Fire) declined to charge the man.